ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

 The output token use it in Cloud Console to Login to the cluster

-The clusters should be visibile in anthos
+The clusters should be visibile in Anthos

 ![](https://github.com/ovaleanujnpr/anthos/blob/master/images/image4.png)